Atsena Otie Key

-Atsena Otie Key is a barrier island and ghost town one-half mile offshore of Cedar Key, Florida.
-Atsena Otie was the original site of the town of Cedar Key, and in the present day includes a walking trail, swimming area, and ruins of the Eberhard Faber mill.
+Atsena Otie Key is an island and ghost town one-half mile offshore of Cedar Key, Florida.
+The island, called Depot Key at the time, was the site of a US Army post during the Second Seminole War.
+The island was renamed after the war and was the site of the town of Atsena Otie in the latter half of the 19th century until it was largely destroyed by a hurricane in 1896.
+The island now includes a walking trail, swimming area, and ruins of the Eberhard Faber mill.
 The property is part of the Cedar Key National Wildlife Refuge and is managed by the U.S. Fish and Wildlife Service.

 History

 Early years

 A skeleton found on the island in 1999 was determined to be more than 2,000 years old, attesting to the occupation of the island by Native Americans at that time.
 In the early 16th century, Spanish explorers reached the Gulf coast of Florida and left their mark in many ways.
 By the early 17th century, the native population had died off severely due to diseases brought by Europeans.
 By the 19th century most of the island's indigenous people had been forced to move to reservations out West.